 Along the way in this journey as I have sought for information about those who were here before us I’ve come to know a lot of blood relatives who share in the same interests.
 It’s been enriching to know them and to share in what we’ve learned.

 A project is underway to tell the story of one of the branches of my family.
-It will be a book about my 4th great-grandfather William Bloom and his descendants.
-William who was born in 1752 immigrated to the United States as a 7-month old infant.
-It’s believed he served in the Revolutionary War.
-He was one of the earliest settlers and progenitors of the most prominent family of Clearfield County, PA.
+It will be a book about my 4th great-grandfather William Bloom and his descendants.* It’s been said William, who was born in 1752, immigrated to the United States as a 7-month old infant.
+There are claims he served in the Revolutionary War.
+One thing is certain, he was one of the earliest settlers and progenitors of the most prominent family of Clearfield County, PA.
 He and his wife Mary Ann Mettler’s descendants number in the tens of thousands.
 Their son John, born in 1786, is pictured to the right.
 When William was born life expectancy was around 35-40 years.
 The figures however are skewed by dreadful infant mortality rates, and early childhood deaths.
 William lived to be 76.

 In finding them, we somehow find ourselves.
 How many graves have I stood over and cried?
 How many times have I told our ancestors you have a wonderful family you would be proud of?
 How many times have I walked up to a grave and felt somehow there was love there for me?

 It goes beyond documenting facts.
 It’s about who am I. It’s about pride in what our ancestors accomplished and how they contributed to what we are today.

 I do this to remember, respect and honor their hardships and the losses they suffered.
 I feel a deep sense of pride knowing that many fought to make and preserve for us a Nation.
 I understand they were doing it for us.
 So we might be born who we are and enjoy the traditions they fought to keep and that we might remember them.
 So we do.

 With love and caring I collect each fact of their existence, because we are them and they are us.